MbareteBot/2020-2021-Public/README.md

 - MycroPython: Includes all the robot code our team uses for the current FLL Replay 2020-2019 Season
 	- Features:
-		- An odometry to system to keep track of the robot
+		- An odometry system to keep track of the robot
 		- A PID system implementation